 Review ACT and SAT Materials

 Spend time getting familiar with both the ACT and SAT.
 Take our free ACT practice tests or SAT practice tests to get a better idea of some of the questions that may be asked on each test.
 Look at each section and get a sense of what types of questions and problems are presented, how the instructions are worded, and the general format.

 Keep in mind the amount of time you have to answer each question.
-For each question, you will need to be able to figure out what you are being asked and what information you are given to help you.
+For each question, you will need to be able to figure out what you are being asked and what information you are given.

 In the process of making your decision, one strategy is to take an ACT prep course or SAT prep course.
-Prep courses will help you figure out what you need to focus on the most and help you get more comfortable with the exams.
+Prep courses will help you figure out what you need to focus on the most and will help you get more comfortable with the exams.